Danziger/CarND-T1-P3-Behavioral-Cloning/writeup_template.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 # TODO: Mention augmentation using Carla or shifting the images..

+# TODO: Mention racing lines will make the model not know how to react near the border unless much more recovery data than normal data has
+# been recorded, which is actually the other way around...